<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1455318828112554&amp;ev=PageView&amp;noscript=1">

 Diagram showing how you must send multiple bitrates and increase your bandwidth if you don't have a live streaming provider transcode for you

-Start streaming NOW with a free, 14-day trial of BoxCast
+Get a demo and start streaming NOW with a free, 14-day trial of BoxCast

 BoxCast helps grow your audience with live video.
 It's that simple: